Skip to content

 • Auto-captions in 15+ languages

-In our testing, CapCut’s AI background removal worked better than paid alternatives.
-The app correctly detected hair edges and complex objects most of the time.
+CapCut’s AI background removal performs better than many paid alternatives.
+It correctly detects hair edges and complex objects most of the time.

 #For Regular Creators: InShot Pro ($3/month)